Ally’s Story

 Marshall Football Plane Crash

-Marshall University is where I met Danny D’Antoni, my former husband, an All-American basketball player and now MU’s head basketball coach of the Thundering Herd.
+Marshall University is where I met Danny D’Antoni, my former husband, an All-American basketball player, high school basketball coach, former NBA coach and former head basketball coach of Marshall University’s Thundering Herd.

 After we married, we stayed at Marshall where he went on to become the assistant basketball coach, and I was getting my Masters degree.
 In one of those moments that you know for certain someone is keeping an eye on you, we made a decision we’d never forget.